arturcarvalho/tutorial-1/README.md

 }
 ```

 Okay, we're getting closer.
 Still, where will that `$id` come from?
 Hammer has another trick up its sleeve.
-Whenever you put a query param in a route, that param is automatically made available to the page that route renders.
+Whenever you put a route param in a route, that param is automatically made available to the page that route renders.
 Which means we can update `PostPage` to look like this:

 ```javascript
 // web/src/pages/PostPage/PostPage.js